alkyne/BTC-Backtesting/result_note.md

 - Period: 2017-08-17 to 2024-10-13
 ## Basic strategy
 - When price cross MA above, buy.
-- when price cross MA below, sell.
+- When price cross MA below, sell.
 - Trade price: at the **close** of the candle.

 ## 1h candle profit results